What Causes Humidity? Defining Humidity And Its Characteristics

 Obviously, this is not a very accurate and reliable way of measuring humidity.

 A capacitive or resistance hygrometer uses a much more reliable way to measure humidity.
 A material able to absorb moisture is used.
-The amount of moisture influence the material's ability to carry an electrical current.
+The amount of moisture influences the material's ability to carry an electrical current.

 An electrical current is then sent through the material and measured.
 Based on the strength of the current (influenced by the amount of moisture absorbed by the material), the amount of humidity in the air can be measured.